Polish alphabet. Polish alphabet with transcription, pronunciation and translation. Soft sounds of the Polish alphabet

 You may need all letters except ą, ę, ń in their capital form.
 Not a single word begins with ą, ę, ń.

-Part of the letters, as you have already noticed, and there is nothing to learn.
-One has only to shove English to hell - and it's in the bag.
+Some of the letters, as you have already noticed, are nothing to learn.
+All you have to do is shove English into the background - and it’s done.
 I mean letters like: a, b, d, e, f, k, m, n, o, r, s, t, u, z.
-We read them head-on, without an accent.
+We read them head-on, without accent.

 And also w- [V], y- [s], u And ó - [y].
 It's a matter of habit.
-We need to get used to this kind of sounds already familiar to our ear.
+We need to get used to this type of sounds that are already familiar to our ears.

 As for the letters L And Ł :

-• L- the average between soft [l] and normal [l].
-More accurately, this sound conveys English [l].
-Therefore, at first you can “score” and speak it in words simply as [l] - lampa [lamp], lektor [lecturer], tylko [tylko], sklep [crypt].
-The main thing here is not to say it in hard [l].
+• L- average between soft [l] and regular [l].
+More accurately, this sound is conveyed in English [l].
+Therefore, at first you can “hammer” it and say it in words simply as [l] - lampa [lamp], lektor [lecturer], tylko [tylko], sklep [crypt].
+The main thing here is not to say it with a firm [l].

-• Ł - this is not L; and not V. That's never.
-Anyone who knows how to correctly pronounce the English sound W can safely do it in Polish instead of Ł. Who is from Belarus - that sound Ў. Whoever is neither English nor Belarusian - the mechanism of pronunciation of a letter does not involve either teeth, or tongue, or palate.
-Lips in a "hard-sluggish tube" + sound.
+• Ł - this is not L; and not V. Not even once.
+Anyone who knows how to correctly pronounce the English sound W can safely do it in Polish instead of Ł. For those from Belarus, the sound is Ў. Whoever is neither English nor Belarusian - the mechanism of pronunciation of the letter does not involve either the teeth, or the tongue, or the palate.
+Lips in a “hard-flaccid tube” + sound.
 Language is not involved!
-This is called artykulacja wargowa - lip articulation.
+This is called artykulacja wargowa - labial articulation.

-And if, nevertheless, this whole article has not taught you anything, spit - and take a couple of lessons from.
+But if this whole article hasn’t taught you anything, give it up and take a couple of lessons from.
 Not a course, just a couple of lessons.
-Well, or think carefully, eh?
+Well, or think carefully, huh?

-If the material was interesting and useful, I will be glad to support!
-I am gathering on a good camera to start making quality tutorial videos for you. 🙂
+If the material was interesting and useful, I will be glad to support you!
+I'm putting together a good camera so I can start making quality training videos for you. 🙂

 Ekaterina Lukyanova